-What productivity apps have you tried so far?
-Do you enjoy working with Microsoft Office?
+Microsoft Teams even integrates naturally with business leaders’ productivity tools, from Microsoft Excel to PowerPoint.
 Here are ten more Microsoft productivity tools that you might have missed.

-The productivity ratio measures the amount of input over the amount of output.
-Increased productivity leads to more money, more goods, or greater efficiency (i.e., producing the same amount in less time).
-The most important thing is achieving goals and maximizing your time.
+A high productivity ratio shows the amount of input over the amount of output (i.e., producing the same amount in less time).
+The most important factor in achieving goals and maximizing your time.

 1. Microsoft To-Do

-Microsoft To-Do lets you make simple-but-intelligent lists of tasks with reminders.
-Additionally, you can create as many separate lists as you like to keep track of the progress of your various projects.
-This application can keep track of work projects, shopping lists, errands, etc.
+Microsoft To-Do is a straightforward, but intelligent application that allows you to create task lists with reminders.
+It also allows you to create as many lists as you like so you can simultaneously keep track of multiple tasks.
+This application can be used to manage work projects, shopping lists, errands, etc.

-Organize your list and to-do items with due dates and reminders to avoid forgetting anything.
-Note detailed information on your items, such as website addresses.
+- Keep track of your list and to-do items with due dates and reminders to avoid forgetting anything.
+Include detailed information on each item, such as website addresses.

 2. OneNote Web Clipper

-You’re researching a project on the web.
-Although there are several web pages you want to read, your time is limited right now.
+Suppose you were researching for a project on the web.
+There are several web pages you want to read, but you don’t have time at the moment.

-It is possible to clip a full web page, an area of a web page as a screenshot, just the main article, or a visual bookmark of the page.
-Clips may be saved in any section of any notebook.
-The URL appears at the top of the clipped item.
+You can clip an entire web page, an area of a web page, just the main article, or a visual bookmark of the page using OneNote Web Clipper.
+Clips can be saved in any section or notebook.

 3. Sticky Notes